Eeva1/h6-Iceberg.tor-the-onionrouter/README.md

 - Anonymity has been strengthened with more users, making it hard to find users.
 Over 750 000 users are using Tor daily using over 6000 relays worldwide.
 - The entry relay, or node is also the "guard", and it is picked up randomly and used only one time for the first encrypted hop.
 - Then the random middle node must be chosen for the middle encrypted hop, which then send the encrypted data to the exit node, and then the exit node sends the same encrypted data to the target.
-- There are over 6000 nodes from which the Tor client can choose, ans around after 10 mins the Tor circuit changes the nodes among the thousands to choose again.
+- There are over 6000 nodes from which the Tor client can choose, and around after 10 mins the Tor circuit changes the nodes among the thousands to choose again.
 - Because of the anonymity between the nodes, been a volunteer on middle node is safe and can avoid being wrongly suspected based on IP addressess.

 ## Tracking criminals